mohalotaibii77-ctrl/Silo/Silo-system/backend/PAYMENT_WORKFLOW.md

 1. **Always collect card transaction number** - Required for reconciliation and disputes
 2. **Track cash in/out for cash payments** - Essential for cash drawer management
-3. **Don't build accept/reject UI for API orders** - Partner device handles this
+3. **Don't build accept/reject UI for API orders** - This happens on the delivery partner's device at the restaurant before orders reach your POS
 4. **Mark COD orders paid when driver returns** - Don't mark paid at order creation
 5. **Process payments before completing orders** - Except for pay later scenarios
+6. **API orders arrive pre-accepted** - They reach your system as `in_progress`, ready for kitchen preparation